sapegin/washingcode-book/manuscript/book.md

 }
 ```

-Or using the `Readonly` mapped type:
+Or using the `Readonly` utility type:

 ```ts
 type Point = Readonly<{